Student research project

 - The findings from our laboratory studies showing that substantial (↓ 39%) reductions in postprandial glucose (PPG; a significant contributor to overall glycaemic control — HbA1c) can be acutely [1-day] achieved by reducing and interrupting prolonged sitting time.

-- To determine, in an RCT with a usual-care control condition, the efficacy of a 6-month multicomponent intervention incorporating tailored health coaching, a sit-stand desktop workstation, and Smartphone-based self-monitoring and behavioural prompting tool on:
+- To determine, in an RCT with a usual-care control condition, the efficacy of a 6-an 18-month multicomponent intervention incorporating tailored health coaching, a sit-stand desktop workstation, and Smartphone-based self-monitoring and behavioural prompting tool on:

 - overall sitting time (primary outcome)